mhq-services/arztcloud-desktop-client/README.md

 ## Development
 ### Create releases
 #### Preparation
+On macOs: Install [wine](https://www.winehq.org/) to be able to create Windows .exe files.

 Create a [personal access token](https://github.com/settings/tokens) with permissions for *repo* and *admin:org* (since the repository belongs to an organization).

 ```bash